 Take a two-mile walk every morning before breakfast.

 ~Harry S Truman

-- Increases Circulation – Being up on your feet and moving around allows your blood to flow freely and will decrease any pain you have caused by bad circulation.
+- It increases circulation – Being up on your feet and moving around allows your blood to flow freely and will decrease any pain you have caused by bad circulation.
 This is especially true for those who have peripheral artery disease or atherosclerosis.

-- Reduces Stress and Anxiety – Walking is meditative.
+- It helps reduce your stress and anxiety – Walking is meditative.
 If you feel nervous, go for a walk and enjoy the scenery.
 Take your dog along with you (if you have one) Pets need exercise too.
 You can also try forest bathing as a meditative practice by taking a walk in the woods.

 Are you walking daily?
 Please leave a comment.